 |Statute of Limitations||6 years Title 14, Part 2, Ch.
 205, Sub.
 1, Sec.
 752|

 |Minimum policy limits for bodily injury & property damage||$50,000 bodily injury liability per person $100,000 bodily injury liability per accident $25,000 property damage liability per accident $2,000 medical payments coverage|

 |Minimum UIM auto insurance limits||Liability: 50/100/25 UM/UIM BI: 50/100 Medical payments: $2,000|

 |Workers compensation eligibility||Not Eligible|

-According to the Maine Consumer Credit Code Legal Funding Practices, all contracts must be written in a clear and coherent manner and detail all fees and repayments, giving the customer five business days from receiving funding to cancel the agreement.
-All contacts must also be accompanied by an acknowledgement from the client’s attorney, confirming they have reviewed the contract.
+According to the Maine Consumer Credit Code of Legal Funding Practices, all contracts must be written in a clear and coherent manner and detail all fees and repayments, giving the customer five business days from receiving funding to cancel the agreement.
+All contacts must also be accompanied by an acknowledgment from the client’s attorney, confirming they have reviewed the contract.

 Maine requires all third-party funders to register with the state.
 Nova Legal Funding is an authorized organization able to provide plaintiffs in Maine with pre-settlement funding.